gisborne/gisborne.me/_posts/2025-04-16-programming-in-the-age-of-abundance.md

 Where are the bicycles for the mind?

-Have you ever seen The Mother of all Demos?
+Have you ever seen “The Mother of all Demos?”
 This was a demonstration of in many ways a modern graphical user interface and services.
 In 1968.
 There were things demonstrated in that video that we still can't do conveniently today.

 Non-programmers are *grossly* under-served by the software we have today.
 In the early days, we developed software that let non-programmers do computing.
 The spreadsheet was the first.
 Also the personal database.

-And there have been some moderately successful attempts at making basic traditional programming accessible to amateurs.
+And there have been some moderately successful attempts at making traditional programming accessible to amateurs.
 The likes of Visual Basic.

 But these were all developed decades ago, and their modern equivalents are not massively better than they were back then.
 There has not been a single major improvement on this problem since maybe 1990.